Brendan Rodgers agrees deal to become new Liverpool manager

 "We are trying to finalise that within the next 24 hours."

-in July 2010, Rodgers guided his Welsh side to promotion to the top flight in May 2011, making Swansea the first Welsh team to reach the Premier League.
+His return to Reading was an unhappy one but, after his appointment as Swansea boss in July 2010, Rodgers guided his Welsh side to promotion to the top flight in May 2011, making Swansea the first Welsh team to reach the Premier League.

 Former England striker Gary Lineker, tweeted: "I feel this could be a very shrewd appointment.
 Totally gets the way the game's evolving."